New FDA Nutrition Labeling

 The FDA is requiring food manufacturers to make realistic serving size figures that reflect the standard serving size for Americans.
 For example, instead of saying a serving is a half a slice of bread to make the calorie count smaller, the whole product’s serving size will be listed.
 In addition to getting a larger font size, the new guidelines require two side-by-side columns: one with nutritional information for a single serving, and a second with information for eating the entire package.

-According to the Centers for Disease Control and Prevention, most of the sodium Americans consume comes from packaged foods and high-calorie restaurant meals.
+According to the Centers for Disease Control and Prevention, most of the sodium Americans consume comes from processed foods and high-calorie restaurant meals.
 In light of this, the U.S. Department of Health and Human Services lowered their recommendations for sodium intake per day for people over age 14 from 2,400 milligrams to 2,300 milligrams.

 Food manufacturers are now required to call out the amount of added sugar in the food, under the total sugars section on nutrition labels.
 This will help shoppers determine the amount of sugar derived from natural sources, as well as what was ultimately added during production.
 However, it is important to note that you will need to review the ingredients list at the bottom of the label to determine the type of added sugar.